 VCs will usually require more time, more meetings, and will have multiple partners involved in the final decision.
 And remember, VCs see LOTS of deals and invest in very few, so you will have to stand out from a crowd.

 The ecosystem for seed (early) financing is far more complex now than it was even five years ago.
 There are many new VC firms, sometimes called “super-angels,” or “micro-VC’s”, which explicitly target brand new, very early stage companies.
 There are also several traditional VCs that will invest in seed rounds.
 And there are a large number of independent angels who will invest anywhere from $25k to $100k or more in individual companies.
-New fundraising options seem to arrive every year, for example, AngelList Syndicates in which angels pool their resources and follow a single lead angel.
+New fundraising options have also arisen.
+For example, AngelList Syndicates lets angels pool their resources and follow a single lead angel.
+FundersClub invests selectively like a traditional VC, but lets angels become LPs in their VC funds to expand connections available to its founders.

 How does one meet and encourage the interest of investors?
 If you are about to present at a demo day, you are going to meet lots of investors.
 There are few such opportunities to meet a concentrated and motivated group of seed investors.
 Besides a demo day, by far the best way to meet a venture capitalist or an angel is via a warm introduction.
 Angels will also often introduce interesting companies to their own networks.
 Otherwise, find someone in your network to make an introduction to an angel or VC.
 If you have no other options, do research on VCs and angels and send as many as you can a brief, but compelling summary of your business and opportunity (see Documents You Need below).